1st SS Panzer Division Leibstandarte SS Adolf Hitler

 The 1st SS Panzer Division Leibstandarte SS Adolf Hitler or SS Division Leibstandarte, abbreviated as LSSAH (1.
-SS-Panzerdivision "Leibstandarte SS Adolf Hitler"), began as Adolf Hitler's personal bodyguard unit, responsible for guarding the Führer's person, offices, and residences.
-Initially the size of a regiment, the LSSAH eventually grew into an elite division-sized unit during World War II.
+SS-Panzerdivision "Leibstandarte SS Adolf Hitler"), was a Waffen-SS Panzer division that served from 1933 until it was disbanded in 1945.
+It began as Adolf Hitler's personal bodyguard unit, responsible for guarding the Führer's person, offices, and residences.
+Initially the size of a regiment, the LSSAH eventually grew into a division-sized unit during World War II.